 Established in 1978, ILGA enjoys consultative status at the UN ECOSOC Council, publishes an annual world report and a map on legislation criminalising or protecting people on the basis of their sexual orientation or recognising their relationships.

-Currently funded by several governments (Sweden, Finland, Norway, the Netherlands) and private foundations (including Arcus, Hivos, OSF), ILGA has a budget of one million euros, five staff members based in the head office in Geneva, one staff member based in Africa, two in LAC and in Autumn one in Asia.
+Currently funded by several governments and private foundations , ILGA has a budget of one million euros, eight staff members based in the head office in Geneva, three staff members based in Africa, one in LAC and one in Asia.

 ILGA’s aim is to work for the equality of lesbian, gay, bisexual, trans and intersex people and their liberation from all forms of discrimination.
 We seek to achieve this aim through the world-wide cooperation and mutual support of our members.